 You can always ask for more details in your first email if you have any doubts regarding their concern.
 This also gives an impression that you are putting in the effort to assist them and adds to the clarity.
 Also, it’s a great idea to address them with their name as much as possible.
 Here’s a general template sample you could use:

 “Hello ABC, Hope you are doing good.
 I will be assisting you with your requirement.
 Before that, could you please elaborate on your concern a bit more so that I can understand the same better and update you on it accordingly?”

 If in case you have an idea about what the query is, you can confirm that as well, as mentioned in the example below:

 “Hello ABC, Hope you are doing good.
 I will be glad to help you out with this.
 Before that I would like to confirm your requirement, to avoid any confusion.
 I understand you have a concern about the order you had placed recently on our platform and you are facing difficulty in getting in touch with the merchant, to trace the delivery.
 Kindly confirm if this is the issue you are facing so that I can assist you with this accordingly.”

 Use Simple & Comprehensive Language

 Avoid difficult/complicated words or jargon as much as possible.
-Not all customers will be fluent in any given language.
+Not all customers are fluent in every language.
 When you respond to a query, make sure you write it in simple and basic English.
 Keep your statements crisp but don’t avoid any vital information.